 Warm up with Wood

 Functionality reigns supreme in Scandinavian style.
 When it comes to choosing furniture, look for pieces that marry simple lines with sensual curves.
-Use organic natural-stained wood like birch, maple or pine and choose natural fabrics, such as cotton and linen, to create a cosy, lived-in look.
+Use organic natural-stained wood like birch, maple or pine and choose natural fabrics, such as cotton and Linen Shed, to create a cosy, lived-in look.

 Stock up on Candles